onecompiler/tutorials/cpp/functions/functions.md

 Functions is a sub-routine which contains set of statements.
 Usually functions are written when multiple calls are required to same set of statements which increases re-usuability and modularity.

-Function gets run only when it is called.
+Functions allows you to divide your large lines of code into smaller ones.
+Usually the division happens logically such that each function performs a specific task and is up to developer.

+Two types of functions are present in C

+1. Library Functions

+Library functions are the in-built functions which can be used directly by the programmers.
+No need to define them as they are already defined in header files.

+2. User defined functions

+User defined functions are the ones which are written by the programmer based on the requirement.
+Programmers define them on their own.

 ## How to declare a Function